 New Zealand sauvignon blanc is a very distinctive wine.
 Its flavors range from capsicum and fresh cut grass to passionfruit, melon, and limes.
 It has a fresh acidity that makes it best drunk within four years of vintage.

 - Food Matching: Salads and seafood (especially shellfish)

-The great white grape of Burgundy is grown in all of New Zealand's major wine regions and the wine made in a variety of styles.
+The great white grape of Burgundy is grown in all of New Zealand's major wine regions, with the wine made in a variety of styles.
 The wines from the North Island (especially in Gisborne and Hawkes Bay) are ripe and tropical in flavor and lend themselves well to aging in oak barrels.

 The wines from the South Island tend to be higher in acidity and are less fruity.